 The case where semantics also depend on other language features to yield a coherent overall language semantics is the most delicate task.
 The reason for this is that subtle differences occur deep inside the semantics of a feature and possibly many features.
-The challenging part is twofold: (a) to specify the correct locations and (b) to specify the changes in semantics without violating the modularity of language features.
+The challenging part is to specify the correct locations and the changes in semantics without violating the modularity of language features.
 Note that the latter is not simply a restriction but rather a fundamental requirement to avoid brittle language extensions.

 In the example given in the previous section, lazy evaluation impacts quite a lot on other language features.
 More so, the places where strictness applies are difficult to assess.
-Our goal is to be able to declaratively specify the locations [CD08], instead of depending on low-level implementation details by relying on mere syntactical patterns [GB03].
-For the example of strictness, strictness has to be applied whenever the interpreter executes a function of the host language4.
+Our goal is to be able to declaratively specify the locations.
+For the example of strictness, strictness has to be applied whenever the interpreter executes a function of the host language.
 However, this definition only covers a subset of all the places in the interpreter.
-To complement this definition, we are increasing the abstraction level of the semantics away from low-level implementation details so as to better expose the assumptions taken.
+To complement this definition, we are increasing the abstraction level of the semantics so as to better expose the assumptions taken.
 In case of strictness, we could require developers to tag the operations executed by the interpreter.
 With these tags we could indeed declaratively specify all locations where strictness applies.